-Our condensed unaudited interim consolidated financial statements for the three months ended December, 31, 2011 and 2010 were our first financial statements prepared in accordance with IFRS and its interpretations adopted by the IASB, including IFRS-1, First-time Adoption of International Financial Reporting Standards and were approved and authorized for issuance by the Board of Directors on March 13, 2012.
+Our consolidated financial statements for the years ended September, 30, 2012 and 2011 were our first annual financial statements prepared in accordance with IFRS and its interpretations adopted by the IASB, including IFRS-1, First-time Adoption of International Financial Reporting Standards and were approved and authorized for issuance by the Board of Directors on December 11, 2012.

 Our date of transition to IFRS (Transition Date) was October 1, 2010.
 Previously, we prepared our consolidated financial statements in accordance with Canadian generally accepted accounting principles ("GAAP").
-The accounting policies set out below have been applied consistently to all periods presented in these unaudited condensed interim consolidated financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.
 They were also applied in preparing our opening IFRS Statement of Financial Position at October 1, 2010 (note 3) for the purposes of the transition to IFRS, as required by IFRS 1, First Time Adoption of International Financial Reporting Standards (IFRS 1).
-These unaudited interim consolidated financial statements should be read in conjunction with our September 30, 2011 annual consolidated financial statements of the Group prepared in accordance with GAAP and the IFRS transition disclosure in note 3.
+These consolidated financial statements should be read in conjunction with our September 30, 2011 annual consolidated financial statements of the Group prepared in accordance with GAAP and the IFRS transition disclosure in note 3.